bonitasoft/bonita-doc/md/admin-application-groups-list.md

 # Group list in Bonita Administrator Application

-This page explains what a user with the _Administrator_ profile in Bonita Administrator Application can see and do about groups in the organization.
+This page explains what a user with the _Administrator_ profile can see and do about groups (of the organization) in [Bonita Administrator Application](admin-application-overview).
 To easily manipulate users with the same rights, it is possible to group them together.
 Groups can be defined in the organization, users can then be added to groups, and groups and used to map actors or profiles or other permissions in Bonita.